 Upon receipt of the IPs, the investigator or delegate must conduct an inventory.

-Throughout the study, the investigator or

-delegate must maintain records of IP dispensation and collection for each subject.
+During the study, designated unmasked study staff must provide the IPs to the subjects in accordance with their randomization assignment.
+Throughout the study, the investigator or delegate must maintain records of IP dispensation and collection for each subject.
 This record must be made available to the study monitor for the purposes of verifying the accounting of IP supplies.
 Any discrepancies and/or deficiencies between the observed disposition and the written account must be recorded along with an explanation.
 All IPs sent to the investigator must be accounted for by study sponsor personnel, and in no case be used in an unauthorized situation.